li630925405/daily-life-vocoder/README.md

-## Vocoder Sequencer -- A daily life timbre exploration tool
+## Daily Life Vocoder -- An in-situ timbre exploration tool!

 This project is a vocoder sequencer that convolves music with any sounds.
 As it supports mobile platform, it can be conveniently used for insitu-exploration in daily life.
 It's aimed to be a portable timbre exploration tool.
 With microphone input, users can capture the moments in life and apply it to music and sensing the world in timbre perspective.